arinik9/epidnews2event/README.md

   * Folder `padiweb`: Raw event data from PADI-web.
   * Folder `promed`: Raw unnormalized event data from ProMED.

+* Folder `in-bahdja`: this folder is supposed to contain input files for evaluating the event extraction task.
+It is used by the file `src/main_eval_bahdja.py`.
+The input files can be found on [Dataverse](https://entrepot.recherche.data.gouv.fr/dataset.xhtml?persistentId=doi:10.57745/Y3XROX) (`eval_event_data.zip`) and they are prepared by Bahdja Boudoua.

+* Folder `in-geocoding`: this folder is supposed to contain input files for evaluating the geocoding task.
+It is used by the file `src/main_eval_geocoding.py`.
+The input files can be found on [Dataverse](https://entrepot.recherche.data.gouv.fr/dataset.xhtml?persistentId=doi:10.57745/Y3XROX) (`eval_event_data.zip`).
+These files constitute some of the files of [this Dataverse repository](https://dataverse.cirad.fr/dataset.xhtml?persistentId=doi:10.18167/DVN1/KH7YTO):

 * Folder `out`: contains the files produced by our scripts

+* Folder `out-bahdja`: contains the files produced by our scripts

+* Folder `out-geocoding`: contains the files produced by our scripts

 * Folder `src`: